Soviet-Linux/libspm/docs/docs.md

 Its ment to be called by any other program that needs to install packages.

 The main frontend is the CCCP , the soviet llinux command line package manager.
-The CCCP is written in rust , and is used by the user to install and manager package.
+The CCCP is written in C , and is used by the user to install and manager package.
 The CCCP will have to parse user input and call the libspm.